bwlewis/irlba/README.md

 ## New in 2.3.2

-- Fixed a regression in `prcomp_irlba()` discovered by Xiaojie Qiu, see https://github.com/bwlewis/irlba/issues/25.
+- Fixed a regression in `prcomp_irlba()` discovered by Xiaojie Qiu, see https://github.com/bwlewis/irlba/issues/25, and other related problems reported in https://github.com/bwlewis/irlba/issues/32.
 - Added rchk testing to pre-CRAN submission tests.
 - Fixed a sign bug in `ssvd()` found by Alex Poliakov.